 • The presence of excess iron in the body, including hemochromatosis;

-• Disorders associated with iron utilization - sideroachrestic anemia, lead poisoning anemia and other diseases;
+• Disorders associated with iron utilization - sideroachrestic anemia, anemia caused by lead poisoning, and other diseases;

-• Anemias that are not associated with iron deficiency - megaloblastic anemia (associated with a lack of cyanocobalamin), hemolytic anemias, and others;
+• Anemias that are not associated with iron deficiency - megaloblastic anemia (associated with a lack of cyanocobalamin), hemolytic anemia and others;

-• Hypersensitivity to the active (iron (III) hydroxide polymaltose) or auxiliary components that make up Ferrum Lek.
+• Hypersensitivity to the active (iron (III) hydroxide polymaltose) or auxiliary components included in Ferrum Lek.

-Against the background of anemias that are caused by malignant or infectious diseases, iron can accumulate in the reticuloendothelial system, from which it is utilized after the underlying disease is cured.
+Against the background of anemia caused by malignant or infectious diseases, iron can accumulate in the reticuloendothelial system, from which it is utilized after the underlying disease is cured.

 Parenteral administration of Ferrum Lek is contraindicated in the first trimester of pregnancy.
-In the future, it is also recommended to use the medication inside, but in some cases, after the doctor evaluates the ratio of the benefits of using the medication with possible risk for mother and fetus, perhaps its appointment during this period.
+In the future, it is also recommended to use the medication orally, but in some cases, after the doctor has assessed the relationship between the benefits of using the medication and possible risk for mother and fetus, it can be prescribed during this period.

-Ferrum Lek in the form of a solution is prescribed with caution against the background of chronic polyarthritis, bronchial asthma, cardiovascular insufficiency and children under 4 months.
+Ferrum Lek in the form of a solution is prescribed with caution against the background of chronic polyarthritis, bronchial asthma, cardiovascular failure and children under 4 months.

-The medication in the dosage form of tablets can be swallowed whole with water, or chewed.
-If desired, the syrup can be mixed with vegetable or fruit juices, and for children it can be added to baby food.
-In this case, a measuring spoon should be used for accurate dosing.
+The medication in tablet form can be swallowed whole with water or chewed.
+The syrup can be mixed with vegetable or fruit juices if desired, and for children it can also be added to baby food.
+In this case, you should use a measuring spoon for accurate dosing.

-The prescribed dose and duration of Ferrum Lek therapy according to the instructions depend on the degree of iron deficiency.
+The dose prescribed for treatment and the duration of Ferrum Lek therapy according to the instructions depend on the degree of iron deficiency.

-In the treatment of iron deficiency anemia, the duration of taking Ferrum Lek varies from 3 to 5 months.
-Treatment should be continued after hemoglobin levels have normalized for several weeks to replenish iron stores in the body.
+When treating iron deficiency anemia, the duration of taking Ferrum Lek varies from 3 to 5 months.
+Treatment should be continued after normalization of hemoglobin levels for several weeks to replenish iron stores in the body.

-For children under one year old, Ferrum Lek is usually prescribed 1 / 2-1 measuring spoon (which corresponds to 2.5-5 ml) of syrup per day.
-For children from one to 12 years old, the indicated dosage is doubled.
-Adults, nursing mothers and adolescents from 12 years old are prescribed 1-3 tablets or 2-6 scoops of syrup per day (which corresponds to 10-30 ml of medication).
+For children under one year of age, Ferrum Lek is usually prescribed 1/2-1 scoop (corresponding to 2.5-5 ml) of syrup per day.
+For children from one year to 12 years, the indicated dosage is doubled.
+Adults, nursing mothers and adolescents over 12 years of age are prescribed 1-3 tablets or 2-6 scoops of syrup per day (which corresponds to 10-30 ml of medication).

-For pregnant women, 2-3 chewable tablets of Ferrum Lek are recommended per day or 4-6 scoops of syrup (which corresponds to 20-30 ml of the medicine).
-The medication should be taken until the hemoglobin level is normalized, after which the intake is continued in a reduced dosage - 1 tablet or 2 scoops (which corresponds to 10 ml) until the end of pregnancy to maintain the required level of iron in the body.
+Pregnant women are recommended to take 2-3 chewable Ferrum Lek tablets per day or 4-6 scoops of syrup (which corresponds to 20-30 ml of medication).
+The medication should be taken until the hemoglobin level normalizes, after which it is continued in a reduced dosage - 1 tablet or 2 measuring spoons (corresponding to 10 ml) until the end of pregnancy to maintain the required level of iron in the body.

-Daily doses of Ferrum Lek for the prevention of anemia are usually prescribed by the attending physician.
+Daily doses of Ferrum Lek to prevent the development of anemia are usually prescribed by the attending physician.

-In case of an overdose of Ferrum Lek, according to reviews, signs of intoxication are not observed, which is associated with its absorption by passive diffusion.
+In case of an overdose of the drug Ferrum Lek, according to reviews, signs of intoxication are not observed, which is associated with its absorption by passive diffusion.

-When using Ferrum Lek in the form of a solution for injection, depending on the level of hemoglobin, usually 1 to 2 ampoules per day are prescribed (maximum - 2 ampoules).
+When using Ferrum Lek in the form of an injection solution, depending on the hemoglobin level, 1 to 2 ampoules per day are usually prescribed (maximum 2 ampoules).
 Children's dosage is calculated based on body weight - 0.06 ml per 1 kg of weight (maximum - 7 mg per 1 kg of weight).

-The introduction of a medication in the form of a solution is possible only intramuscularly.
+Administration of the medication in the form of a solution is possible only intramuscularly.

 Interaction with other drugs

-The use of Ferrum Lek inside can be combined with other medicines and food.
+The use of Ferrum Lek orally can be combined with other medications and food products.

-The medication in the form of a solution for injection should not be combined with taking the medication by mouth.
-It should also be borne in mind that ACE inhibitors concurrently with parenteral administration medication can cause an increase in the severity of systemic effects.
+The medication in the form of an injection solution should not be combined with oral medication.
+It should also be taken into account that ACE inhibitors simultaneously with parenteral administration medications may cause increased systemic effects.

 Side effects of Ferrum Lek

-As a rule, the side effects caused by Ferrum Lek according to reviews are mild and transient.
+As a rule, the side effects caused by Ferrum Lek, according to reviews, are weak and transient.

-When using Ferrum Lek in the form of a solution for injection, the following can be observed:
+When using Ferrum Lek in the form of an injection solution, the following may be observed:

-• Local reactions associated with the incorrect technique of administering the medication, manifested as staining of the skin and the appearance of soreness at the injection site;
+• Local reactions associated with improper administration of the medication, manifested as skin coloring and pain at the injection site;

 • Disorders of the central nervous system in the form of headache and dizziness;